hujhax/austin-improv-wiki/Troupes/Three Hot Chicks.md

 **Three Hot Chicks** was an improv troupe active in Austin in 2011.
 They performed an improvised sitcom, with pre-established characters.

 ## History
-Three Hot Chicks was founded by [[Joel Ausanka Reese]] after he attended the [[Out of Bounds Comedy Festival]] in 2010.
+Three Hot Chicks was founded by [[Joel Ausanka Reese]] after he attended the [[Festival/Out of Bounds Comedy Festival|Out of Bounds Comedy Festival]] in 2010.
 A sitcom-based format was decided upon during rehearsals, and the troupe had their first show at the [[Hideout Theatre]] on February 3, 2011.

 Three Hot Chicks appeared in [[The 42-Hour Improv Marathon]].